KEN & FRIENDS: MALE FASHION DOLLS & CLOTHING FROM 1961-1987

 The shiny gold coating on Derek’s jacket often disintegrates with age, even in the factory-sealed box, revealing a kind of tan ‘leather’ look fabric (see pic below).
 This is often mistaken for a variation.
 Even when the gold coating remains intact, it is as fragile, and prone to flaking, as all Mattel ‘leather’ fabrics of this period.

 Mattel-meets-Amadeus with this Derek clone Rocker doll called ‘Boss’ by EL GRECO in Greece.
 El Greco produced their own Barbie & Ken-type doll range called BiBi-Bo.
 The unpacked doll on the right is presumably a later version, as his face is practically identical to the Rockers Ken.

 There were three extra outfits produced.
 The Rockers Fashions were released in 1986, and the Concert Tour Fashions in 1987.
-At least one of these outfits (#2691 shown below) was also produced by Mattel Spain.
-The Concert Tour outfit came with a whole load of stickers and cut-outs.
+At least one of these outfits (#2691) was also produced by Mattel Spain.
+The Concert Tour Fashions outfit came with a whole load of stickers and cut-outs.
 I bought the Rockers Fashions out-of-box, so do not know if they also originally came with extras.

 BARBIE AND THE ROCKERS FASHIONS #1177

 CONCERT TOUR FASHIONS #3395

 The Sears Wish Books for 1986 and 1987 offered unique own-brand clothing sets for Derek & Ken.

 Despite the stock photos in the Spanish booklet below, their Derek was only ever produced with the straight-arm body mold.
 The French booklet above also features a straight-arm Derek, looking remarkably similar to the Spanish doll.
 I have noticed this Derek for sale (out-of-box) in France.
 I’d always assumed he was the Spanish version, but now I’m convinced that Mattel France also produced some Dereks like this.